apache/pekko-connectors/README.md

 The Apache Pekko Connectors project is an open source initiative to implement stream-aware, reactive, integration pipelines for Java and Scala.
 It is built on top of Pekko Streams, and has been designed from the ground up to understand streaming natively and provide a DSL for reactive and stream-oriented programming, with built-in support for backpressure.
 Pekko Streams is a [Reactive Streams](http://www.reactive-streams.org/) and JDK 9+ [java.util.concurrent.Flow](https://docs.oracle.com/javase/10/docs/api/java/util/concurrent/Flow.html)-compliant implementation and therefore [fully interoperable](https://doc.akka.io/docs/akka/current/general/stream/stream-design.html#interoperation-with-other-reactive-streams-implementations) with other implementations.

-Pekko connectors is a fork of [Alpakka](https://github.com/akka/alpakka) 4.0.0, prior to the Akka project's adoption of the Business Source License.
+Pekko Connectors is a fork of [Alpakka](https://github.com/akka/alpakka) 4.0.0, prior to the Akka project's adoption of the Business Source License.

 Documentation
 -------------

 **TODO add documentation links**

-To keep up with the latest releases check out [Pekko connectors releases](https://github.com/apache/incubator-pekko-connectors/releases) and [Pekko connectors Kafka releases](https://github.com/apache/incubator-pekko-connectors-kafka/releases).
+To keep up with the latest releases check out [Pekko Connectors releases](https://github.com/apache/incubator-pekko-connectors/releases) and [Pekko Connectors Kafka releases](https://github.com/apache/incubator-pekko-connectors-kafka/releases).

 Community
 ---------